dmitriyzolotukhin653/coinmena-test/README.md

 # Bugs:
     - it is possible to open trade page without coins loaded.
 Just open home page and return to trade again, to fix a problem
+    - When you type number with comma on Trade page seems like it stops calculating result

 # Possible improvements:
     - Make more consistent design.
 App is workable but looks not good